var-gg/mcp/README.md

 ### Code Publication
 Currently, this repository contains documentation and community resources only.
 The MCP server implementation code is not yet open source, but we may publish it in the future.
 Check back for updates!

+### Architecture Note
+The VARGG MCP implementation uses a JSON-RPC 2.0 protocol interface.
+Cursor IDE communicates with the MCP server using JSON-RPC 2.0, which then translates requests to REST API calls to the backend.
+The frontend acts as a proxy layer between Cursor's MCP protocol and the backend REST API.

 ### Version Management
 Even though the code is not published, we track MCP tool versions and feature changes in [CHANGELOG.md](CHANGELOG.md).